ithinkihaveacat/dotfiles/docker/README.md

 ...
 ```

-Note: "locally" refers to where the machine is running, that is, in
+Note: "locally" refers to the location of the docker machine is running.
+(In
-the datacenter.
+this case, in the datacenter.)

 See Docker's [Getting Started
 documentation](https://docs.docker.com/machine/get-started/#/run-containers-and-experiment-with-machine-commands)